slashvar/slashvar.github.io/_drafts/ReflexionsOnTeachingProgramming.md

 pedagogy.
 From my own experience, notions related to code organisation, modelisation, project management … Those notions are somehow indirect, you can't build some simple exercise to demonstrate them.

+## The after-life ##

+I wrote most of the previous lines when I was about to leave teaching and now it's done.
+I think it's interesting to add a new point of view on the subject.

+What was missing in my lectures ?
+Probably a lot.

+First of all, I now see why *system programming* is probably the most important topic for students.
+I've been teaching it for years, but mostly because I love that.
+I liked the complexity of interraction with that complex beast, I liked the concept, I liked interracting with low level stuff, I liked digging in the complier behavior ...

+But what I've learnt, with just two months as a real software engineer, is that all those concepts and problems are the most important part of programming.
+Choosing and implementing an algorithm is most of the time easy, finding the correct datastructure also, but build a complete stuff and make it interracts with the rest of the world are the real difficulties.

+Dealing with existing code base, is also a very important experience.
+Somehow it provides the arguments that I was missing when trying to express some ideas to students.
+For example, why making code simpler and cleaner is almost as important as making it works.
+The project I'm on, evolves quickly in rapid envirronment and then have been maintained under the pressure of production.
+The team I'm working with has a very good software engineering approach based on the concept of *done is better than perfect*, they push for short term releases which is probably the best strategy, at least for SaaS.
+The only issue is that it's difficult to come back to early code, unless it's broken or we need to modify it in order to include a new feature.

+Thus, anything that get release will stay there for a long time, you can't expect to have anytime to rewrite it.
+While refactoring is indeed a need, it has the least priority.

+In fact, it's easier to re-engineer your project and modify some design choices than to clean, refactor or rewrite existing code.
+Which emphasises the importance of writing simple and clean code from the beginning.
+It also invalidate most software design approach, like complex object oriented beast using inheritance and classes, these designs freeze your code more than anything else.

+On the other hand, if you try to build some piece of code that performs simple tasks, one by one, it's easier to replace them, to combine them or to modify them to meet new goals and provide new features.
+That's the essence of the KISS principle and that should be the essence of programming.

+## Ending words ##

+I must close this article and publish it, even if I could put a lot more material in it.
+But, it's better done than perfect.
+I may come back later on pedgagical subjects, I have a lot more ideas in my mind.

+To conclude, spending 15 years teaching programming, algorithms and computer science stuff have been important for me, it was my job, but more than that, it makes me a better programmer, and now I see a future where I can transformed what I've learnt into real stuff.

+*Let's code !*